Submitting samples for analysis

 Image select_workflow_and_files

-There are three buttons that can be clicked for selecting the sample files that should be analyzed:
+There are four buttons that can be clicked for selecting the sample files that should be analyzed:

 1. Select files individually:

-• Some secondary analysis workflows require submission of the sample sheet that was used to generate the sample files.
+• Some secondary analysis workflows require submission of the sample sheet that was used to generate the sample files (see Definition of sample grouping for information about sample sheet grouping).
 To submit samples to these workflows, click this button and select the sample sheet on your file system.
 The sample files belonging to the sample sheet must be located within the same folder tree as the sample sheet in order to be detected by the connector.

 Note: You will be notified by QIAGEN if your workflow requires submission of a sample sheet.